Drosofila/C208-MSFS2020-Fix/README.md

 # C208-MSFS2020-Fix
 Improvements to the Caravan engine performance in MSFS2020

+Unfortunately after the latest update Asobo changed some things about the plane that aren't working well with my mod.
+I've been trying to fix it but I don't think I'll have much time in the next couple of weeks.
+I was making some progress in the avionics/pfd problem during start but they changed the electrical system logic so now I have to start again.
+I'll update the files in the master branch meanwhile so other people can test it as well.

 An update about the project: at first my intention was only to increase the engine power, but I ended up doing some extra changes.
 As I have said before, I'm not a programmer, just a student pilot who likes flight simulation.
 With the help of fellow pilots we were able to correct some of the problems:

 - The engine parameters during start are more accurate now.